diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-05-15-how-i-plan-to-be-able-to-retire-at-35.md

     <figcaption style="text-align: center">Photo by <a href="https://flic.kr/p/f71k" target="_blank">Martin Cathrae</a> on Flickr</figcaption>
 </figure>

 To reach financial independence, the first step is to define your goal.
 It is different for everyone, and everyone has a different number.
 But a rule of thumb is that you can retire when you have invested 25x the value of your annual expenses.
 This value assumes that your investments return on average 4% by year, a rather conservative return rate.
-For example, if you spend 10.000€ each year, you can retire when you have invested 250.000€ and live off the investment returns.
+For example, if you spend 10.000€ each year, you can retire when you have invested 250.000€ and live off of the investment returns.

-After defining your goal, you must define the steps to do it.
+After defining your goal, you must define the steps achieve it.

 ----
 ## Where to invest